arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 ### Service behaviour

 The `ProjectionReplayService` lives at `App\\Services\\ProjectionReplayService` and is registered as a singleton in the container.
-It depends on Laravel's `Dispatcher` contract and keeps two maps:
+It depends on Laravel's `Dispatcher` contract and on a small `ProjectionRegistry` service that centralises the metadata needed to replay projections.
-The default event and projection maps are defined in `config/projection_replay.php` and can be extended as new aggregates and projections are added.
+The registry's default event and projection maps are defined in `config/projection_replay.php` and can be extended as new aggregates and projections are added.

+In that registry you configure:

 - **Event type map**: maps logical `event_type` strings (from the `event_store` table) to concrete `DomainEvent` classes.
 For example, `patient.enrolled` is mapped to